Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

-See Theorem~\ref{th:poin}, Corollary~\ref{co:ergodi} for the precise statements.
-In fact, log-Sobolev and Poincar\'e inequalities hold for both $\mu_Q$ and $\nu$ (see Lemma~\ref{log:1}) by using the moments bound of Higgs part via dynamics, where the proportionality constants in these inequalities for $\mu_Q$ only depend on $m$ and not on $Q$.
-However, despite that the log-Sobolev inequality holds for each fixed $Q$ in the marginal law $\mu_Q$, it does not automatically extend to $\mu_\Lambda$.
-Further meticulous analysis of correlation functions is required.
-As a consequence of the functional inequalities for $\mu_Q$, one has a mass gap for the measure $\mu_Q$ (the conditional measure with $Q$ fixed), namely, the correlation of two observables depending {\it only} on $\Phi$ decays exponentially in the separation distance, see Lemma~\ref{lem:co} (which only requires $m>0$ without any condition on $\beta,\kappa$).
-This is crucial for the delicate analysis of the correlation functions in the proof of Poincar\'e inequalities for $\mu$, namely Theorem~\ref{th:poin}.
+However, despite that the log-Sobolev inequality holds for the marginal law $\mu_Q$ for each fixed $Q$, it does not automatically extend to $\mu_\Lambda$.
+To prove Theorem~\ref{main:2}, further meticulous analysis of correlation functions is required.
+As a consequence of the functional inequalities for $\mu_Q$, one has a mass gap for the measure $\mu_Q$ (the conditional measure with $Q$ fixed), namely, the correlation of two observables under $\mu_Q$ decays exponentially in the separation distance, see Lemma~\ref{lem:co} (which only requires $m>0$ without any condition on $\beta,\kappa$).
+This is crucial for the delicate analysis of the correlation functions in the proof of Poincar\'e inequalities for $\mu_\Lambda$ and its infinite volume limit $\mu$, namely Theorem~\ref{th:poin}.
+The proof of this theorem is technical, but it can be outlined as follows: \begin{equ}[e:PfThm47] \left.